Azadehkhojandi/SharepointsearchwithNTLMAuth/readme.md

-# Sharepoint seach API with NTLM authentication protocol
+# Sharepoint search API with NTLM authentication protocol

 This is a sample project to show how you can call sharepoint search api with NTLM protocol in typescript.